-During the time of our moms or grandmoms, cloth diapers seem to be very simple – a piece of large cloth and two pieces of safety pins to put the cloth together.
-To help you get started with modern cloth diapers, here are some of the terminologies that you can add to your mom-dictionary as you venture on this ordeal that all parents cannot avoid – How To Start Cloth Diapering!
+During the time of our moms or grandmoms, cloth diapers seem to be very simple - a piece of large cloth and two pieces of safety pins to put the cloth together.
+To help you get started with modern cloth diapers, here are some terminologies that you can add to your mom-dictionary as you venture on this ordeal that all parents cannot avoid - diapering!

-Choose The Type of Cloth Diaper That Suits Your Lifestyle
+Choose The Cloth Diaper That Suits Your Lifestyle

 It is the most commonly known cloth diaper of all times.
 It started so long time ago that you can refer to it as an "ancient" form of cloth diapering, LOL.
 Flats are literal in a way that it is a piece of flat fabric, folded differently to fit babies of different sizes.

-If you are going to choose the flats, expect to acquire more pieces because it has the poorest absorbency of all the other types of cloth diapers and the changing frequency would, therefore, be more often.
+If you will choose the flats, expect to acquire more pieces because it has the poorest absorbency of all the other types of cloth diapers and the changing frequency would, therefore, be more often.

-Also, do expect a lot of folding and ironing, in some cases.
+Also, do expect a lot of folding and ironing.
 On the bright side, it probably is the most breathable of all cloth diapers and the drying time can be faster than the rest of the types.
 It is also the cheapest to acquire.

 Why Would You Choose Flats?

-Different people’s lifestyle = different choices.
-You decide flats when you are probably looking for the most affordable option.
-Acquiring other types of cloth diapers require a HUGE amount of upfront cost and therefore is not ideal for those who cannot shell out that big amount in one shot.
+Different people's lifestyles = different choices.
+You decide on flats when you are probably looking for the most affordable option.
+Acquiring other types of cloth diapers requires a HUGE amount of upfront cost and therefore is not ideal for those who cannot shell out that big amount in one shot.

 Prefolds are like flats except that they are made up of a more absorbent type of cloth.
 Prefolds come in sizes.
-Depending on the brand, some prefolds are bleached while some are unbleached and organic making it safer for babies’ delicate skin.
+Depending on the brand, they bleach some prefolds while some are unbleached and organic, making it safer for babies' delicate skin.

-To use a prefold, it usually requires a safety pin or any other type of modern clips, too, to keep the cloth securely fastened.
+To use prefolds, it usually requires a safety pin or any other modern clips to keep the cloth securely fastened.
 Some parents like me put it in pocket diapers or all-in-two covers instead of using the usual pins and clips.

-If you are going to choose prefolds, expect to acquire lesser pieces than you would have gotten with flats.
+If you will choose prefolds, expect to acquire lesser pieces than you would have gotten with flats.
 It is also more absorbent than flats.
 Therefore, you can expect to wait a little longer before changing nappies.

 However, the drying time would be slower compared to flats.
 It is because prefolds come in thicker materials to provide more absorbency than flats.

-When starting out, acquire at least 24 pieces to last for 2-3 days.
-Acquire more as needed, or switch to other types of diapers should the absorbency of the prefolds do not meet your expectations.
+When starting out, get at least 24 pieces to last for 2-3 days.
+Get more when needed, or switch to other types of diapers should the absorbency of the prefolds do not meet your expectations.

 Why Would You Choose Prefolds?

 Prefolds upfront cost is not very difficult to shell out and is, therefore, ideal for those who are on a tight budget.
-When you choose prefolds, you should keep in mind that after your child’s first birthday, you may encounter leaking issues due to your baby wetting more than usual.
+When you choose prefolds, keep in mind that after your child's first birthday, you may encounter leaking issues because of your baby wetting more than usual.

 You will also need to change more often and therefore require more pieces if you are going prefolds all the way.

-If prefolds is your cup of tea, be prepared to acquire another type of diaper to use overnight and out of the house to eliminate surprises.
+If prefolds is your cup of tea, be prepared to buy another type of diaper to use overnight and out of the house to eliminate surprises.

 All-In-Two (AI2) Diapers

 All-in-two diapers come in two pieces.
-The cover is usually made up of a wipeable material.
-Some brands’ cover have two buttons on both ends.
+They usually make the cover a wipeable material.
+Some brands' cover has two buttons on their interiors.

-All-In-Two diapers are probably the most flexible type of cloth diaper.
-You can choose to pair covers and inserts that best meet your expectations.
+All-in-two diapers are probably the most flexible type of cloth diaper.
+You can pair covers and inserts that best meet your expectations.
 It is likely to be the most economical, too, in the long run.
 That is because depending on the brand, all in two covers are wipeable and therefore reusable.

 All you need to do every diaper change is wipe the cover and air-dry it.
 After which you can reuse it for 2 to 3 times a day until it stinks.
 Only then you throw it for washing.

-Also, when you pair it with the best inserts, it can be good to use as overnight diapers, too, and even can be used when going out.
+Also, when you pair it with the best inserts, it's good to use as overnight diapers, too, and even can be used when going out.

-If you are going to choose all-in-two diapers, you can start with seven pieces of covers and 18 pieces of inserts.
+If you will choose all-in-two diapers, you can start with seven pieces of covers and 18 pieces of inserts.
 It usually is sold separately so you can customize the combination of covers and inserts.

 Why Would You Choose An All-In-Two Diaper?

-You decide to buy an all-in-two diaper if you would like to have the flexibility of choosing the combination of what’s inside and what will keep the wetness intact.
+You buy an all-in-two diaper if you would like to have the flexibility of choosing the combination of what's inside and what will keep the wetness intact.

 As your baby grows and becomes a heavy-wetter, you can choose different types of inserts to answer the absorbency needs of your growing child.

 Most AI2 covers nowadays are adjustable from XS to XXL.
-Using the same AI2 cover, you can mix and match different inserts to use for overnight needs as well as for going out so as not to have the need to buy disposables every now and then.
+Using the same AI2 cover, you can mix and match different inserts to use for overnight needs and for going out so as not to need to buy disposables now and then.

-Pocket Diapers looks like disposable diapers, except that they are made of cloth.
-It consists of two parts – the inserts, which looks like a pad and is responsible for absorbing all the wetness, and the cover with pockets, which holds the inserts in place.
+Pocket diapers look like disposable diapers, except that they are made of cloth.
+It comprises two parts.
+The inserts look like a pad and absorb all the wetness.
+The cover with pockets holds the inserts in place.

-If you are going to choose pocket diapers, expect to acquire at least 18 pieces.
+If you will choose pocket diapers, expect to acquire at least 18 pieces.
 Depending on the brand, expect to use 6-8 pocket diapers a day.
 As your baby becomes a toddler, expect a heavy-wetter to change pocket diapers every 1-2 hours, therefore, requiring more pieces.

 Why Would You Choose A Pocket Diaper?